Bilal-Ahmad-5/Jarvis-AI-Assistant/README.md

 └── assets/                 # Media resources

 Dependencies 📦

-Streamlit
+- Streamlit
-Groq SDK
+- Groq SDK
-LangChain Groq
+- LangChain Groq
-LangChain Tavily
+- LangChain Tavily
-python-dotenv
+- python-dotenv
-pywin32 (Windows only)
+- pywin32 (Windows only)
-SpeechRecognition
+- SpeechRecognition
-smtplib
+- smtplib

 Configuration ⚙️
 Customize the application in the following ways:

-AI Models: Choose between different LLMs in the settings panel
+- AI Models: Choose between different LLMs in the settings panel
-Creativity: Adjust the temperature slider for more creative responses Quick Sites: Customize the website shortcuts in Jarvis_AI_Agent.py Email Templates: Modify the prompt in Send_Mail.py for different email styles
+- Creativity: Adjust the temperature slider for more creative responses
+- uick Sites: Customize the website shortcuts in Jarvis_AI_Agent.py
+- mail Templates: Modify the prompt in Send_Mail.py for different email styles

 License 📄
 This project is licensed under the MIT License - see the LICENSE file for details.